 Maybe he would be friends with his neighbor, Szmul Heine.

 When it was built in 1913, my late father Abram Blajberg was only 3 years old when he was taken by his grandmother Ethel to the heder, where he would learn alef-beit ...
 Who knows ...

 The house was built by Szmul Heine, the owner of the sawmill at Kuźnia in 1913.
 According to the Ostrowiec historians, in September 1924, the Christian Guild of Craftsmen founded the Male Training School in this place.
 In the 1930s, the Heim's House housed the Talmudic College "Bejs Josef", in which future rabbis were educated.
 The school was run by the Association for the Support and Propagation of Religious and Talmudic Knowledge in Ostrowiec Św. operating since 1929.
 Its founders were rabbi Mordka Szymonowicz, shekita (ritual slaughterer) Ajzyk Mendel Bułka and merchant Chaskiel Fiszendler [Waldemar Brociek, Adam Penkalla, Regina Renz, Jews from Ostrowiec.
 Outline of history, Historical and Archaeological Museum, Ostrowiec Św.
 1996].

-Current view of lot after the building's demolition and building of new music school/hall in original location
+Current view of Ilzecka 45 after the building's demolition and building of new music school/hall in original location

 During the war, the seat of the Judenrat was located here - the Jewish Council established on the orders of the Germans.
 Some people even hid in this house, including Arye (Leibel) Zabner.